squaresLab/BugZoo/tse-2012/ccrypt/README.md

 # ccrypt 1.2

+**NEED TO CHECK THAT THIS IS SAFE WHEN EXECUTED ACROSS MULTIPLE INSTANCES SIMULTANEOUSLY**

 From the sourceforge page: "A command-line file and stream encryption utility based on Rijndael, designed to replace crypt."